5 Reasons to Switch From Your Legacy PRI to SIP Trunking

-- SIP Trunking
+- SIP trunking

 - 29 Apr 2019

-Similar to the advantages of scaling with SIP trunks, cloud-based VoIP systems tend to make it easier to add global coverage than legacy systems do.
-For one, SIP trunking providers often work with multiple telecom carriers to ensure global coverage, rather than the way a legacy telecom provider might only rely on its own carrier network.
-Zentrunk from Plivo, for instance, works with over 1,600 carrier networks to provide users the ability to communicate with anyone in over 190 countries.
+Similar to the advantages of scaling with SIP trunks, cloud-based VoIP systems make it easier to add global coverage than legacy systems do.
+For one, SIP trunking providers work with multiple telecom carriers to ensure global coverage, rather than the way a legacy telecom provider might rely on only its own carrier network.
+Zentrunk from Plivo, for instance, works with more than 1,600 carrier networks to provide users the ability to communicate with anyone in more than 190 countries.
 These partnerships help ensure both premium call quality and broad coverage.
-Moreover, SIP trunk users can easily add local, national, mobile and toll-free numbers.
-As a result, if your business has clients in different countries, those customers can reach you via a number that’s convenient and cost-effective for them.
+Moreover, SIP trunk users can easily add local, national, mobile, and toll-free numbers.
+If your business has clients in several countries, those customers can reach you via a number that’s convenient and cost-effective for them.

-Whether you need to add services or run into an issue with your hardware, you want a quick, painless solution.
-Yet legacy telecom providers don’t always offer 24/7 support and their levels of dedicated service can vary based on customer size or location.
-SIP trunking providers tend to be available 24/7 to provide support to help you troubleshoot a technology problem or adjust your service.
+When you need to add services or run into an issue with your hardware, you want a quick, painless solution.
+Legacy telecom providers don’t always offer 24/7 support, and their levels of dedicated service can vary based on customer size or location.
+SIP trunking providers, by contrast, tend to be available 24/7 to provide support to help you troubleshoot a technology problem or adjust your service.

-Migrating from a legacy telecom system to a cloud-based, VoIP solution using SIP trunks offers several advantages, and the decision comes down to far more than cost.
+Migrating from a legacy telecom system to a cloud-based VoIP solution using SIP trunks offers several advantages, and the decision comes down to far more than cost.
 Switching to SIP trunks can improve your overall phone service in terms of both technology features and experience.

 To better understand how to select the right SIP trunk provider for your needs, see our blog post on 10 factors to consider.
 To learn more about SIP trunking and see how Zentrunk can help with your communications needs, get in touch with our team.